 New York City is a place of constant reinvention, and that trait is obvious in the city’s approach to outdoor dining.
 As warm weather and sunshine return with the changing seasons, streets remain delightfully co-opted by restaurants, giving the city the feel of one big block party.
-Throughout the five boroughs, private table structures, secret gardens, and streetside oases continue to allow New Yorkers to dine out in a safe fashion.
+Throughout the five boroughs, streateries, secret gardens, and streetside oases continue to allow New Yorkers to dine out al fresco.

-From Bushwick rooftops to Staten Island wine bars, the following restaurants all make for a stellar outdoor dining experience during warmer weather.
+From lush Williamsburg backyards to roomy Lower East Side rooftops, the following restaurants all make for a stellar outdoor dining experience during warmer weather.

 Williamsburg: Casa Ora

 Green turf, lively plants, and lattice fencing have turned the street in front of Casa Ora into a tropical getaway.
-The Venezuelan restaurant’s menu of arepas, empanadas, and plantain sandwiches also includes fresh new dishes such as tomato salad with charred avocados to complement the warmer weather and changing seasons.
-In addition to frozen margaritas made with fresh juice and house made syrups, diners can expect excellent service, which earned the restaurant a spot on OpenTable’s list of top places to celebrate in NYC.
+The Venezuelan restaurant’s menu of small bites such as arepitas, empanadas, and guacamole with plantain chips also includes heartier entrees like asado negro for two, a tender braised short rib adorned with fresh herbs.
+In addition to frozen margaritas made with fresh juice and house-made syrups, diners can expect excellent service, which earned the restaurant a spot on OpenTable’s editor’s choice list of top places to celebrate in NYC.

 Williamsburg: Shalom Japan

-The unusual combo of Japanese and Jewish fare finds a home at Shalom Japan, where the cuisines come together for singular dishes such as wagyu pastrami sandos, matzo ball ramen, and lox chirashi.
-A few fenced-in tables outside the corner restaurant make for lovely warm Brooklyn nights.
+The unique combo of Japanese and Jewish fare finds a home at Shalom Japan, where the cuisines come together for singular dishes such as wagyu pastrami sandos, matzo ball ramen, and lox chirashi.
+A few fenced-in tables outside the corner restaurant make for lovely warm Brooklyn brunches and nights.

 East Village: BAAR BAAR

-This gastropub serves up a modern interpretation of regional Indian cuisine and brings its vibrant decor to the outdoors in a brightly colored, tented structure.
-With a wide-ranging dinner menu that includes seasonal vegetable biryani and sea bass cooked in banana leaf with south Indian spices, weekend brunch highlights include the Kerala fried chicken sandwich, a jackfruit burger, and live “Bolly Jazz” music on Sundays.
+This gastropub serves up a modern interpretation of regional Indian cuisine.
+Its vibrant decor extends outdoors in a brightly colored, tented structure.
+A wide-ranging dinner menu includes seasonal vegetable biryani and sea bass cooked in banana leaf with South Indian spices, and weekend brunch highlights include the Kerala fried chicken sandwich, a jackfruit burger, and live “Bolly Jazz” music on Sundays.

 Midtown West: La Grande Boucherie

-Located underneath a covered, open-air pedestrian passageway in Midtown, La Grande Boucherie’s outdoor dining area mimics the galleries that connect many streets in Paris.
-Surrounded by colorful stained glass windows and seated at tables with elegant wood-topped dividers, diners enjoy French classics such as steak tartare and escargot paired with the restaurant’s extensive absinthe selection.
+Located underneath a covered, open-air pedestrian passageway in Midtown, La Grande Boucherie’s outdoor dining area mimics the enclosed galleries that connect many streets in Paris.
+Surrounded by colorful stained glass windows and seated at tables with elegant wood-topped dividers, diners enjoy French classics such as steak tartare, croque monsieur, and escargot paired with the restaurant’s extensive absinthe selection.

 Harlem: Maison Harlem